List of Tokyo Mew Mew characters: Masaya Aoyama

 In the anime series, his voice actor is Megumi Ogata.
-In the Mew Mew Power English adaptation, his name is changed to Mark (his last name was not revealed), and he is voiced by Scottie Ray.
+In the 4Kids Entertainment adaptation titled Mew Mew Power, his name is changed to Mark (his last name was not revealed), and he is voiced by Scottie Ray.
 In the 2022 anime remake, his voice actor is Yuma Uchida.

 Blue Knight

 The Blue Knight (蒼の騎士, Ao no Kishi) suddenly appears at the end of the fourth volume of the manga as an unknown alien male to rescue Ichigo during a battle with Quiche.
 He tells Ichigo that he "is hers" and that he was "born to protect her".
 After his first appearance, the Blue Knight reappears whenever Ichigo is in danger to protect her, and disappears after the situation is resolved.
 As the series progresses, Ichigo attempts to learn his true identity and suspects both Ryô and Keiichirô, before learning near the end of the series that the Blue Knight is an alternate persona of her boyfriend, Masaya.
 It is revealed that this persona was created out of his desire to protect Ichigo.
 After his true identity is revealed, the Blue Knight, now knowing he is Masaya, fights with Mew Ichigo and the Mew Mews, and it revealed that Masaya and the Blue Knight are both alternate personalities of their worst enemy: Deep Blue.
 The Blue Knight disappears after Masaya transforms into Deep Blue.
 In Tokyo Mew Mew a la Mode, Masaya notes that he does not possess the powers he had as the Blue Knight.
 In the anime adaptation, the Blue Knight is given a larger role, fighting with the Mew Mews several times, advising them to the weaknesses of the monsters, and encouraging them.

 His voice actor is Megumi Ogata.
-In the Mew Mew Power English adaptation, he is one of the few characters whose original name is retained where he is voiced by Sean Schemmel.
+In the 4Kids Entertainment adaptation titled Mew Mew Power, he is one of the few characters whose original name is retained where he is voiced by Sean Schemmel.
 In the reboot, he is voiced by Yuma Uchida.